qa-at-the-point/base/_posts/2022-02-16-Testing-The-Customer-Experience.md

 We have learned that giving the customers a reason to believe matters.
 (Content) We have learned that where, how, and who is consuming the product matters.
 (Delivery) We have learned that tracking the value of the product matters.
-(Evaluation) As the metrics have pointed out, a quality customer experience matters, and it is our job to ensure that quality, and learn how the customers perceive it.
+(Evaluation) As the metrics have pointed out, a quality customer experience matters.
+It is our job, as testers, to ensure that we understand the customer perspective, and provide a quality customer experience.